-On the next page, you can modify security settings of the WLAN in the 5GHz band.
+On the opened page, modify security settings of the guest network in the 2.4GHz band.

-Select the Protected value from the Network Authentication drop-down list and enter a key (a password that will be used to access your wireless network) in the Network key field.
+Select the Protected value from the Network Authentication drop-down list and enter a key (a password that will be used to access your guest network) in the Network key field.
 Use digits and Latin characters.
-After applying this setting, the WPA-PSK/WPA2-PSK mixed authentication type is specified for the router's WLAN in the 5GHz band.
+After applying this setting, the WPA-PSK/WPA2-PSK mixed authentication type is specified for the router's guest network in the 2.4GHz band.

 When the Open value is selected, the Network key field is unavailable.
-After applying this setting, the Open authentication type with no encryption is specified for the router's WLAN in the 5GHz band.
+After applying this setting, the Open authentication type with no encryption is specified for the router's guest network in the 2.4GHz band.

-Figure 52.
-Selecting a security mode for the wireless network in the 5GHz band.
+Figure 46.
+Selecting a security mode for the guest network in the 2.4GHz band.